gammasim/simtools/docs/source/getting_started.rst

 Install dependencies
 ++++++++++++++++++++

-Create a conda virtual environment with all the gammasim-tools dependencies installed:
+Create a conda virtual environment with the gammasim-tools dependencies installed:

 .. code-block:: console